Telemedicine Removes Barriers, Helping to Improve Patient Outcomes and Raise Quality Performance in Indiana and Ohio

 To improve patient outcomes and help raise quality performance, AHN required an end-to-end solution to identify non-compliant patients, provide a simple patient exam experience with diagnostic capabilities, and activate referral, billing and reimbursement processes.

-Partnering with IRIS, AHN deployed an FDA Class II retinal telemedicine platform developed to help end preventable, permanent blindness caused by diabetic retinopathy.
+Partnering with IRIS, AHN deployed an IRIS FDA Class II cleared Medical Device developed to help end preventable, permanent blindness caused by diabetic retinopathy.
 The AHN primary care group initially deployed the platform in four sites, with the goal of expanding to 24 clinics, reaching more than 85% of patients.

 The IRIS technology supports automated processes, and establishes clearly defined workflows, which allow the practices to easily institutionalize the diabetic retinopathy exam.
 The technology also provides a diagnostic solution and an EHR interface that delivers discrete, structured data to the medical record, improving quality.

 Standardized workflows, supported by technology innovations, create a programmatic approach to operationalizing the IRIS process.
 Additionally, the IRIS program is fully supported by a bidirectional NextGen EHR interface to capture all diagnostic information, document outcomes, and ensure results.
 The IRIS program uses a hybrid equipment model and a combination of tabletop and handheld cameras specific to the needs of each practice.